gurjot06oct/Cplusplus/08 Array/insights/oneD.markdown

 ### Pointer vs Array in 1D Array

-In a 1D array, both pointers (`ptr`) and arrays (`arr`) behave similarly because they both reference memory locations within the same frame of reference.
+In a 1D array, pointers and arrays behave similarly because they both reference memory locations within the same frame of reference.

 #### Example: